madhur0912/atm_finder/README.md

 Next, run
 ```
-node setupMongo.js < mongoDB_Host >
+node setupMongo.js MONGO_DB_HOST
 ```
+You could leave the MONGO_DB_HOST empty, it will use the default host `localhost`.

 It will download all the ATM and EPS merchants data, and import to you mongoDB.

 Lastly, run
 ```